balderdashy/sails/README.md

 ## Issue Submission
 Please read the [issue submission guidelines](https://github.com/balderdashy/sails/blob/master/CONTRIBUTING.md#opening-issues) before opening a new issue.

-Sails is composed of a [number of different sub-projects](https://github.com/balderdashy/sails/blob/master/MODULES.md), many of which have their own dedicated repository.
-If you suspect an issue in one of these sub-modules, you can find its repo on the [organization](https://github.com/balderdashy) page, or in [MODULES.md](https://github.com/balderdashy/sails/blob/master/MODULES.md).
+Sails is composed of a [number of different sub-projects](http://sailsjs.com/architecture), many of which have their own dedicated repository.
+If you suspect an issue in one of these sub-modules, you can find its repo in [MODULES.md](./MODULES.md).
 Click [here](https://github.com/balderdashy/sails/search?q=&type=Issues) to search/post issues in this repository.

 ## Feature Requests
-If you have an idea for a new feature, please feel free to submit it as a pull request to the backlog section of the [ROADMAP.md](https://github.com/balderdashy/sails/blob/master/ROADMAP.md#feature-requests) file in this repository.
+If you have an idea for a new feature, please feel free to submit it as a pull request to the [_Backlog_ section of the ROADMAP.md](./ROADMAP.md#backlog) file in this repository.

 ## Contribute
 There are many different ways you can contribute to Sails: